0xdials/snmpmini/README.md

 ### TL;DR

-- The container defaults to running SNMP v2 if you don’t specify any SNMP v3 flags.
+- Defaults to SNMP v2 unless you provide SNMP v3 flags.
-- If you want SNMP v3, add the `--v3-user` and the related flags at runtime.
-- No need for separate images or complicated setups.
+- Map UDP port 161 (`-p 161:161/udp`) to access the service.
-- Just one image, one codebase, less hassle.
+- One image, one codebase; no special setup.

 Dataset lines can annotate modules, e.g., to generate a notification:
 `.1.3.6.1.6.3.1.1.4.1.0|<notification>|IF-MIB::linkDown`

 ### Record a live device